 In anticipation of St. Paddy’s and all of the merriment that occasion brings, let Superprof get you ready to do more than point and shoot.

-Let us find where, in Birmingham, you can take photography classes!
+Let us find where, in Birmingham, you can take photography courses!

 Photo School sounds like a brick and mortar institution full of aspiring photographers who create visual art on daily basis.